diegomoralesjimenez/PluginWordPress/README.md

 # Plugin For WordPress

 I have created the two requested plugins and the FrontEnd page.

-## Viewing Options

-You have two options to view these plugins:

-Option 1: Add the plugins with the instructions provided above

-You can follow the instructions provided for each plugin to add them to your WordPress website.
-This option allows you to test the plugins directly on your local or staging environment.

-Option 2: Test them on a live website

-I have a separate live website specifically for testing purposes, and the plugins are already installed.
-This option allows you to see how the plugins function in a real-time environment.
-The credentials to log in to this page were sent to the HR in an email.
+I tested both plugins in a local environment both of them worked successfully

 ## Back-End Test 1 - Character Plugin